RandyBrown12/django_indexer_web_project/README.md

-# Django Web Application for Indexer_Project
+# Django Web Application for EMRTS

 ## About Django Web Application: